 Come midnight, after two bouts of crying, you and your child have finally gotten to bed.
-You've got high hopes — a fresh breakfast, a workout and maybe even getting to the office early.
+You've got high hopes for the morning — a fresh breakfast, a workout and maybe even getting to the office early.

 Then comes your little one, chatting at your bedside when it's still dark out.
 As you return them to their room, it may seem like that early-morning dream will remain just that.
 But what if it didn't have to?

 Our sleep experts have answered parents' top questions on everything from nighttime to nightmares.
-Read on to see how your whole family can fall, and stay, asleep.
+Read on to see how your whole family can fall, and stay, asleep so they can reap all the positive benefits of sleep.

 Consistency.
 Despite protests of "five more minutes," kids should go to bed, wake up and go down for a nap at the same time every day, even on weekends and holidays.